-The blind spot vision aids shall include:
+Blind spot vision aids shall include:

-- An in-cab display screen to provide the driver with a view of the near-side blind spot - A blind spot information system that monitors and audibly alerts the driver of other road users in the near-side blind spot
+- A camera system that monitors the nearside vehicle blind spot. - An in-cab display screen to provide the driver with a view of the near-side blind spot. - A close proximity sensor and driver audible alert system to alert the driver of other road users in the near-side blind spot.